2024 Schedule of AE Trainings

 We are currently developing self-paced video training modules to provide folks with flexible tools and a baseline understanding of the Assertive Engagement curriculum.
 After completing the video modules, participants will attend a virtual or in-person skills practice session.
-We will be providing more information in Winter 2023.
+We will be providing more information soon.

 To keep updated on all things AE please consider subscribing to the Assertive Engagement Newsletter.
 Training registration links are sent via the newsletter on the 4th Monday of the month.

 The Assertive Engagement Initiative is open to anyone in the community.
 However, because of the high demand for the AE 101 training, we are currently focused on agencies funded through the Department of County Human Service's Youth and Family Services Division, including:

 - Anti-poverty and housing initiatives, such as the Multnomah Stability Initiative (MSI), SUN Service System (including SUN Community Schools, SUN Youth Advocacy, and SUN Parent Child Development Services), the Domestic and Sexual Violence Coordination Office, and the Preschool & Early Learning Division.

 We also prioritize training for agencies contracted with the Joint Office of Homeless Services, including

 - Homeless Youth Continuum, Homeless Family System of Care, and the Domestic Violence Programs, and the Adult System.